 The access modes in PersistentVolumeClaim (PVC) are as follows:

 - ReadWriteOnce (RWO) - It ensures only one node can read or write on the mounted volume.
-Multiple pods that are running on the same node can also access the volume.
+Multiple pods running on the same node can also access the volume.

 - ReadOnlyMany (ROX) - Multiple nodes can mount the volume as read-only.